A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Dianne Barrette’s story was widely covered in the media after she found out that her $54/month policy was getting cancelled and a new one would cost ten times as much.
 (Red flag alert: Before the ACA’s subsidies, there was no such thing as good individual health insurance for a 56-year-old for $54 a month.
 Prices like that disappeared a generation ago.)
 As it turns out, Barrette’s policy would have paid $50 towards doctor visits and some limited preventive care, but otherwise covered almost nothing.

 We know that Barrette’s old policy was worthless.
-But what did real health insurance in Florida cost prior to 2014?
-The statewide average monthly premium for individual health insurance in 2012 was $243/month.
-For a 56-year-old, the premium would have been significantly higher.
+But what did real health insurance cost prior to 2014?
+The average monthly premium for individual health insurance in 2012 was $190/month.
+For a 56-year-old, however, the premium would have been significantly higher.

-Barrette’s income makes her eligible for a sizable subsidy on a 2014 plan, bringing the cost of real health insurance down to the $100-$240/month range.
+Barrette’s income makes her eligible for a sizable subsidy on a 2014 plan, bringing the cost of real health insurance as low as $100/month.
 The 2014 plans are better quality than even the non-junk plans that were being sold in 2012.
 And yet someone like Barrette, earning $30,000 a year, will pay less in 2014 than she would have for a real health insurance plan in 2012, even though the new policy is better.

 From $279 to $65 a month